kmartyn30/MechaCar_Statistical_Analysis/README.md

    ![image](https://user-images.githubusercontent.com/107796290/200182337-524dc0d1-bf82-4bb9-83e5-620c13e943d4.png)

-    In our analysis, We implemented the function of lm() to create the data frame.
+  In our analysis, we implemented the function of lm() to create the data frame.
 This then implicated the variables and correlation to the coefficients with r-values as multiple R-squared" 0.7085 which is utilized as a powereful tool to determine the quantified realtion between the variables and predicatively can be utilized as a influencial decision making within the prcess baed on the meanfulness to the model.
   The R-squared is 0.7085 which is 71% approzimately of the variables of the dependnet variables which is moderate strength correlation.
 The p-value of
   the linear regression model is 2.767e-06, (2.76 x 10 to the 6th power) which is least than the assused 0.05%.
 Therefore it results a slope of the linear model not being zero, in turn it is suffiencent to reject the null hypythosis.
-The adjusted R-squared as 0.6524 which means there is a likelihood that
-  the probablity that the date points will fit the linear model.
+The adjusted R-squared as 0.6524 which means there is a likelihood that the probablity that the date points will fit the linear model.

    As you can see in the data for the multiple linear regression model for predictive modeling tool to measure p-value as 2.767e-06 so that this will be a fail to reject the null hypothesis which quantifies suffiencent level to reject the null hypothesis of the paired t-test.
 This implicates there is